Can PCP Prescribe Antidepressants?

 When to See a Primary Care Physician for Mental Health

 Stress.
 Changes in sleep patterns.
 Excessive worrying.
 These can all be signs that something isn’t right.
 If you feel like your mental health is affecting your overall well-being, you should seek care from your primary care doctor.
-They can determine the underlying cause of your anxiety, depression, or other mental health symptoms, recommend lifestyle changes and coping techniques, or even prescribe antidepressants.
+They can determine the underlying cause of your anxiety, depression, or other mental health symptoms, recommend lifestyle changes and coping techniques.

 Consider seeing your primary care physician for your mental health if you experience: